bkkkk/omnifocusR/README.md

 devtools::install_github("bkkkk/omnifocusR")
 ```

-## Using omnifocusr
+## Using omnifocusR

 To use omnifocusR you first need to export your database:

-1. File -> Export...
+1. In OmniFocus, go to *File -> Export...*
-2. Make sure to select *OmniFocus document* as the File Format
+2. Select *OmniFocus document* as the File Format
-3. Right-click on the newly exported ofocus package and select *Show Package Contents*
+3. Right-click on the newly exported `ofocus` package and select *Show Package Contents*
 4. Unzip the file to any location
 5. You will note that a single XML file called *contents.xml* was extracted
 6. In R: